sonata-project/ecommerce/docs/01_Installation.md

     * Symfony2
     * PHP 5.3.2

+* add the DoctrineUserBundle bundle (user management) and follow DoctrineUserBundle README

+        git submodule add git://github.com/knplabs/DoctrineUserBundle.git src/Bundle/DoctrineUserBundle

+* add the EasyExtendsBundle bundle (user management) and follow DoctrineUserBundle README

+        git submodule add git://github.com/sonata-project/EasyExtendsBundle.git src/Bundle/EasyExtendsBundle

 * add the following bundle in your kernel::registerBundles() method

+        new Bundle\DoctrineUserBundle\DoctrineUserBundle(),
+        new Bundle\EasyExtendsBundle\EasyExtendsBundle(),

         new Sonata\Bundle\ProductBundle\ProductBundle(),
         new Sonata\Bundle\BasketBundle\BasketBundle(),
+        new Sonata\Bundle\OrderBundle\OrderBundle(),
+        new Sonata\Bundle\InvoiceBundle\InvoiceBundle(),
+        new Sonata\Bundle\MediaBundle\MediaBundle(),
         new Sonata\Bundle\DeliveryBundle\DeliveryBundle(),
         new Sonata\Bundle\PaymentBundle\PaymentBundle(),

+* run the easy-extends:generate command, this command will generate the Application entities required by the Sonata's Bundles

+        php yourproject/console easy-extends:generate

+* then add the following bundles in your kernel::registerBundles() method

+            new Application\DeliveryBundle\DeliveryBundle(),
+            new Application\BasketBundle\BasketBundle(),
+            new Application\InvoiceBundle\InvoiceBundle(),
+            new Application\MediaBundle\MediaBundle(),
+            new Application\OrderBundle\OrderBundle(),
+            new Application\PaymentBundle\PaymentBundle(),
+            new Application\ProductBundle\ProductBundle(),
+            new Application\UrlShortenerBundle\UrlShortenerBundle(),

+  You can use this bundle to extends entities or template files

 * add the following dir mappings in your kernel::registerBundleDirs() method